super0827/moebiusDungeons/README.md

 ![](public/assets/swordsman.png)

 ### En'garde
-The Swordsman's ability (En'Garde) grants +3 armor which reduces incoming physical damage.
-The ability can be used up to three times in a row granting a total of +9 armor.
-This bonus armor remains active until the Swordsman fails to block an attack or runs away from a monster.
+The Swordsman's ability (En'Garde) grants +1 physical armor which reduces incoming physical damage.
+The ability can be used up to three times in a row.

 ![](public/assets/mage.png)